 I have been engaged with the use and development of technology in one form or another since I was young, and am currently pursuing a career as a software developer.
 It's not all roses, however: I take a fairly radical and critical stance towards the adoption of technology in society.

-I founded this Appium-focused consultancy to meet the need of large companies trying to be successful with the tool.
+I founded Cloud Grey, the Appium-focused consultancy, to meet the need of large companies trying to be successful with the tool.
 Especially in large and complex testsuites or organizational structures, it's easy to wind up with a sub-optimal Appium setup.
 Cloud Grey offers training, testsuite architecture, and a host of other services.
 Cloud Grey also publishes Appium Pro, a weekly newsletter including interesting Appium-related tips and tricks.
 In my role at Cloud Grey I also advise certain companies in the industry, such as HeadSpin and Test.ai.

 My (probably not up-to-date) CV is available for download here:

 And of course you can always find me on LinkedIn.

 I am passionate about open source and have contributed to a number of projects.
 Most notably, I am the architect and project lead for Appium [source], a popular cross-platform, language-agnostic mobile app testing framework.
 I have also on occasion contributed to the academic discussion on Free & Open Source Software.

 The best place to find up-to-date information about my open source involvement is my GitHub profile.

 I've spoken at dozens of conferences and meetups around the world on various topics, mainly to do with automated web and mobile app testing, and open source development.
 I'd be happy to consider speaking at your conference or internal company event!
 Here are a few links to videos and slides of presentations I've given: